6 Reasons to Build an Energy Efficient Custom Home in Grand Rapids

 3. Pest Protection

 Grand Rapids, Michigan is no stranger to critters, especially when the seasons' change and bugs and rodents try to sneak indoors.
 Some locations in Michigan also house the infamous subterranean termite, which are known for the damage they can do to homes.
-Thankfully, an ICF home is significantly pest resistant because there are few, if any, gaps and cracks that allow pests and entrance, and there is no wood or other materials for them to feed on.
+Thankfully, an ICF home is pest resistant because there are few, if any, gaps and cracks that allow pests and entrance, and there is no wood or other materials for them to feed on.
 Now to be fair, your home may not be entirely termite or pest-free (especially if your kids leave the door open like mine!), but ICF walls create a marked difference in the amount of unwanted guests.

 4. Increase in Property Value